 Kitsch Art Movement

 Following our arguments about the ambiguity of the term Kitsch, we have to mention a movement that is called The Kitsch Movement.
-The movement began in 1998, when Odd Nerdrum declared himself a Kitsch Painter.
-The movement defines Kitsch as synonymous with the ars of ancient Rome or the Greek techne.
-Kitsch painters embrace it as a positive term: not in opposition to art, but as its own independent superstructure, with strong philosophical background.
-Some of the most notable painters of the Kitsch Art Movement are Nerdrum’s students, and this movement has attracted a lot of attention, and had several exhibitions.
+The movement began in 1998 when Odd Nerdrum declared himself a Kitsch Painter.
+The movement defines Kitsch as synonymous with the art of the ancient Rome or the Greek techne.
+Kitsch painters embrace it as a positive term: not in opposition to art, but as its own independent superstructure, with a strong philosophical background.
+Some of the most notable painters of the Kitsch Art Movement are Nerdrum’s students, and this movement has attracted a lot of attention and had several exhibitions.
 It seems that kitsch art is art after all.